spondonsarma/ALF_2.5_Personal/README.md

-# General  finite temperature auxiliary field code #
+# General finite temperature auxiliary field code - ALF#

 ## General information ##
 Last version of the code is in Prog_8